Storm of Love: Current main characters

+Adam Fischer is a former police officer who pretends to be Werner's long-lost grandson, Massimo Foghetti (who was in a coma).
+Adam needs money to get his girlfriend Sandy out of prostitution.
+Adam eventually confesses his real identity, but the people in his life forgive him.
+However, when Massimo comes to Bichelheim Adam has to face the consequences of his actions.
+He is currently in a relationship with Olivia.

-Alfons and Hildegard (née Hansen) Sonnbichler are the flagship couple and have been employees of the Fürstenhof for decades; she as a sous chef, and he as the very capable concierge.
-Their daughter is Marie Sonnbichler, who lives in London with her family.
+Alfons and Hildegard (née Hansen) Sonnbichler are the flagship couple and have been employees of the Fürstenhof for decades; she as a sous chef, and he as the very capable head porter.
+Their daughter, Marie, lives in London with her family.
 Alfons and Hildegard are extremely loyal to the Saalfelds and enjoy a special relationship of mutual trust with them.
 Alfons had a relationship as a teenager with Charlotte Saalfeld, and they had a child together, Alexander, who was raised by Werner.
-Alfons also has a daughter, Melli Morgenstern, with his former girlfriend, Gerti Schönfeld.
+Alfons has a daughter, Melli Morgenstern, with his former girlfriend, Gerti Schönfeld.
 Hildegard is involved in the local city council and was a candidate for mayor.
 The pair are known for their perfect marriage and generosity.
 They often open up their home to newcomers in Bichelheim.
-Everyone is welcome in the Sonnbichler house.

 Christoph Saalfeld is the son of Charlotte Saalfeld's estranged brother, Gottfried.
 He is one of the shareholders of the Fürstenhof and the founder of Top Comfort, a hotel chain with branches worldwide.
 Unlike the rest of the Saalfelds, he grew up poor due to Gottfried's gambling addiction.
 Christoph fought his way to the top with an iron will.
 He can appear charming and engaging as well as dominant and threatening.
 Christoph's first love was Alexandra Bamberg (later Schwarzbach) and they had even been engaged, but he left her for his first wife, Xenia.
 Xenia came from a wealthy family and could further Christoph's career aspirations.
 They had four beautiful children together: Viktor, Boris, Annabelle and Denise (another child Tim would be discovered later).
 Christoph discovered Xenia was having an affair and blackmailed her into leaving the family.
 He then raised his children by himself and was a loving, but controlling father.
 Christoph plans to make the Fürstenhof his family seat, as he sees himself as the only legitimate successor to his grandfather, Ludwig Saalfeld, since he is a biological Saalfeld unlike Charlotte and Robert.
 He has been married to Xenia (twice) and Alicia Lindbergh.
 He is the biological father of Viktor, Boris, Tim, Eleni, Denise, Emilio and the adoptive father of Annabelle.
 He is the grandfather of Mia, Natalie and Nala.